aortem/fingerprint-dart-auth-sdk/README.md

 - You are free to use the SDK in your applications, including open-source and commercial projects, as long as the SDK is not directly offered as part of a third-party cloud service.
 - For details, refer to the [LICENSE](LICENSE.md) file.

-## Enhance with Transmit Dart Auth SDK
+## Enhance with Fingerprint Dart Auth SDK

-We hope the Transmit Dart Auth SDK helps you to efficiently build and scale your server-side applications.
+We hope the Fingerprint Dart Auth SDK helps you to efficiently build and scale your server-side applications.
 Join our growing community and start contributing to the ecosystem today!